StanzaSystems/stanza-js/samples/next-with-stripe/README.md

 ### Running the App

 ```
-npm install
+npm install (from root of repository)

-npm run dev
+npx nx serve next-with-stripe (from root of repository)
 ```

-The app will run on `localhost:3000` by default.
+The app will run on `localhost:4200` by default.

 ### Running Load Tests

 Stanza responds to load by rate limiting requests in a prioritized way.
 To see stanza rate limit requests while your app is running, open a separate terminal and run

 ```
-npx artillery run ./load-test.yml
+npx artillery run ./load-test.yml (from this directory)
 ```